A massive coal pitfall for India's industrial ambitions

 Industrialists say the answer lies in attracting more private investment into the coal sector, which is dominated by state-owned supplier Coal India.

 Singh's government tried to jumpstart that process during its first term in office, when, between 2004 and 2009, it sold 155 coal blocks at a nominal price to industrial projects as captive supplies.
-These are now being questioned by the CAG.
+These are now being questioned by the federal auditor.

 "When companies are struggling for coal and not able to explore coal blocks allotted to them, a report like this will further worsen the situation," said a Jindal executive who declined to be named because he was not authorised to speak on behalf of his company.